hyperledger-labs/splice/README.md

 ```
 cd cluster/deployment/devnet
+cncluster start_frontends # optional: sbt_for_preflight will not automatically manage the self-hosted frontends
 cncluster sbt_for_preflight
 sbt:coin> testOnly *Preflight* -- -z validator1 # only run the tests against validator1
 ```

+After the test, you have to manually stop the frontends using the typical `stop-frontends.sh` script in the repo root.

 #### Configure Auth0 Environment